 - Pain gets better with rest

-- Tenderness to pressure in the area
+- Tenderness with pressure on the affected area

-- Pain with exercise that is constant throughout exercise
+- Pain that is constant throughout exercise

-- Nodules or lumps in the tendon
+- Nodules or lumps within the tendon

-- Tenderness with pressure
+- Tenderness of the tendon with pressure

 - Swelling or thickening of the tendon

-- May have skin redness over the area
+- Skin redness over the affected area

 How are Achilles tendon problems identified?